Two Days in Porto, Portugal

 Porto In Conclusion:

-Overall, my take on Porto was that it is a charming, bustling town.
+Overall, my take on Porto was that it is a charming, town full of hustle and bustle.
 A town where you can sit on a bench and watch the river drift by, or for an adrenaline rush, you can climb the underside of a bridge!
 There seems to be something for everyone in Porto and I am glad we were able to experience it.

 For more information about Porto, please click here.